uf2020/ccxt/Manual.md

 1. Turn `market.verbose = true` to get more detail about it.
 2. Check you API credentials.
 Try a fresh new keypair if possible.
+3. Read the [API docs for your exchange](https://github.com/kroitor/ccxt/wiki/Exchange-Markets) and compare your verbose output to the docs.
-3. Check your nonce.
+4. Check your nonce.
 If you used your API keys with other software, you most likely should [override your nonce function](#overriding-the-nonce) to match your previous nonce value.
 A nonce usually can be easily reset by generating a new unused keypair.
-4. Check your connectivity with the market, by accessing it with your browser.
+5. Check your connectivity with the market, by accessing it with your browser.
-5. Check your connection with the market through a proxy.
+6. Check your connection with the market through a proxy.
 Read the [Proxy](https://github.com/kroitor/ccxt/wiki/Install#proxy) section for more details.
-6. Try accesing the exchange from a different computer or a remote server, to see if this is a local or global issue with the exchange.
+7. Try accesing the exchange from a different computer or a remote server, to see if this is a local or global issue with the exchange.
-7. Check if there were any news from the exchange recently regarding downtime for maintenance.
+8. Check if there were any news from the exchange recently regarding downtime for maintenance.
 Some exchange markets go offline for updates regularly (like once a week).

 ## Notes